 D-1008: Children Added to a Household and Care

-’Boards must ensure that each child enrolled in child care, including siblings added to an existing CCS case, receives a minimum of 12 months of eligibility.

-Boards must extend redetermination dates for all children in a family when an additional child is added to the household and enrolled in CCS to ensure that every child in the family receives a minimum of 12 months of care, with the exception of DFPS-funded care in which each child’s case is considered a “family of one.”
+Boards must ensure that when a child is born into or added to a family after the initial 12-month authorization date, the family’s eligibility period is extended, beginning on the first day of care for the newly added child for a new 12-month authorization period beginning on the date the child begins care.
+This ensures the new child receives a full 12 months of care.
+Boards must extend redetermination dates for all children in a family when an additional child is added to the household and enrolled in CCS to ensure that every child in the family receives a minimum of 12 months of care, except for DFPS-funded care in which each child’s case is considered a “family of one.”
+Boards may add children who are added to the household to the waitlist.

 Boards must ensure staff members manually adjust the family’s eligibility redetermination date in the child care case management system when a new child in care results in an extended eligibility period.